ngilmore/ml_model_deployment/README.md

 ### 2. Differentiate weeds from crop seedlings using a convolutional neural network (CNN)

-Goal of the project is to correctly identify the weed type from a variety of weed and crop RGB images using a rather big dataset (2GB).
+Goal of the project is to correctly identify the weed type from a variety of weed and crop RGB images using a relatively big dataset (~2GB).

 #### 2.1.
 Prerequisites